SapphicMoe/sapphic.moe/src/content/articles/using-cloudflare-r2-on-owncloud.md

 tag: cloudflare
 ---

+## Introduction

 I have a compute instance that is running [Owncloud][owncloud], which I use to backup my files and whatnot.
-The problem is, my instance has very little storage to actually host anything.
+While I was configuring the instance and uploading my files, I quickly realized that my instance's storage is very limited and did not have enough space to actually house all of my potential future backups.

-Then I had an idea... what if I could hook up [Cloudflare's R2][r2] service to Owncloud?
+But then I had an idea: what if I could hook up [Cloudflare's R2 service][r2] to Owncloud?

+Stick with me as I show you how to do exactly that in this article.

 [owncloud]: https://owncloud.com 'Owncloud'
 [r2]: https://www.cloudflare.com/products/r2/ 'R2 home page'